GollaSaiVenkatesh/BUS-TATKAL-SYSTEM/README.md

 # How it starts:

-1)Open xampp server and start apache and MySQL.
+o Open xampp server and start apache and MySQL.

-2)In the MySQL row we have an option named admin (click on it to get the phpMyAdmin).
+o In the MySQL row we have an option named admin (click on it to get the phpMyAdmin).

-3)Here we need to take care of apache that ports are free for it.
+o Here we need to take care of apache that ports are free for it.

-4)In the phpMyAdmin we need to create a database and name it as a bus.
+o In the phpMyAdmin we need to create a database and name it as a bus.

-5)Place this entire folder in htdocs, in xampp(xampp path as per your installation).
+o Place this entire folder in htdocs, in xampp(xampp path as per your installation).

-6)Open index.php in Visual Studio code.
+o Open index.php in Visual Studio code.
 Now give the right click on the file name and copy the path.

-7)paste the path on browser and delete everything that present before the folder name and write localhost:80.
+o paste the path on browser and delete everything that present before the folder name and write localhost:80.

-8)Now you will get the page what you want.
+o Now you will get the page what you want.